Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Tick-borne encephalitis from a tick bite

 Tick-borne encephalitis is a natural focal infection that in most cases affects the human nervous system.
 This can lead to disability and even death.
-Infection occurs from a tick bite, which can provoke tick-borne encephalitis.
-People who like to spend a lot of time in nature are subject to this influence.
-They need to be extra careful and constantly examine their bodies for ticks.
+Infection occurs from a tick bite, which can cause tick-borne encephalitis.
+People who like to spend a lot of time in nature are susceptible to this influence.
+They need to take extra care and constantly inspect their body for ticks.

-The first signs after a bite can manifest themselves after a week.
+The first signs after a bite may appear as early as a week later.
 Sometimes it takes a whole month.
-The first step is chills, accompanied by an increase in body temperature and a fever.
-The person sweats intensely, he is pestered by a severe headache and body aches.
-If symptoms do not manifest themselves for a long time, even mild muscle weakness can serve as a cause for panic.
+The first thing that happens is chills, accompanied by an increase in body temperature and a feverish state.
+The person sweats intensely, suffers from a severe headache and body aches.
+If symptoms do not manifest themselves for a long time, even mild muscle weakness can be a cause for panic.

-It is necessary to seek help with a sharp increase in body temperature, severe head pain, sleep disturbance.
-Often, the disease can cause hallucinations and seizures.
-All these symptoms should be the reason for going to the hospital.
+It is necessary to seek help if there is a sharp increase in body temperature, severe headaches, or sleep disturbances.
+Often the disease can cause hallucinations and seizures.
+All these symptoms should be a reason to go to the hospital.

 • Encephalitis can lead to serious consequences.
 It often affects the central nervous system and heart.
-A person may develop shortness of breath, and over time, paralysis develops.
-If treatment is not started on time, the victim may remain disabled or die.
+The person may develop difficulty breathing and eventually paralysis.
+If treatment is not started in time, the victim may remain disabled or die.

 • Borreliosis.
-The danger of defeat lies in the fact that the disease can be "silent" for six months.
+The danger of defeat is that the disease can be “silent” for six months.
 During this period, irreparable changes can occur in the body.
-So, borreliosis manifests itself in the form of erythema.
-Redness can appear at the site of the bite, progress over time and eventually disappear.
-The worst thing begins later, a month later, serious disorders of the central nervous system and heart develop.
-Lethal outcome is not excluded.
+Thus, borreliosis manifests itself in the form of erythema.
+Redness may appear at the site of the bite, progress over time and eventually disappear.
+The worst thing begins later: after a month, serious disorders of the central nervous system and heart develop.
+A fatal outcome cannot be ruled out.

 • Acarodermatitis.
 There are no consequences after such a defeat.
-A person can be pestered by local allergic reactions, but all this passes over time.
+A person may be bothered by local allergic reactions, but all this passes over time.
 The disease does not affect internal organs and systems.

 • Dermatobiasis.
 The disease is especially dangerous for children.
-If eggs from the belly of the tick begin to hatch in the body, it can be fatal.
-The child's body is not able to cope with this problem, even with quality treatment.
+If eggs from the tick's abdomen begin to hatch in the body, death is possible.
+The child’s body is not able to cope with this problem, even with high-quality treatment.

 , , ,